GoogleCloudPlatform/ai-platform-samples/training/xgboost/structured/base/README.md

-# scikit-learn Estimator - Trainer Package
+# xgboost Estimator - Trainer Package

 ## Overview

-The purpose of this directory is to provide a sample for how you can package a scikit-learn training model to submit it to AI Platform.
+The purpose of this directory is to provide a sample for how you can package an xgboost training model to submit it to AI Platform.
 The sample makes it easier to organize your code, and to adapt it to your dataset.
 In more details, the template covers the following functionality: